-The proponent does not acknowledge that the huge increase in retail floor space will significantly impact on traffic.
+The applicant does not acknow edge that the huge increase in retail floor space will significantly impact on traffic.
 It is self-evident that almost doubling the size of the centre will markedly increase traffic on the already over-burdened small local roads.
 An independent analysis predicts that traffic will increase by 50% on Saturdays and 75% on Thursday evenings.
 It will also generate a large increase in trucks to service the additional major stores and 3rd supermarket.
-It will worsen current "rat runs" through narrow streets as vehicles try to avoid traffic build-ups.
+It will worsen current "rat runs" through narrow streets as vehicles by to avoid traffic build-ups.
 Key streets affected, such as Lord and Darley Streets, have been ignored in the AMP traffic assessment.
-I request that the Dept of Planning conduct an independent traffic impact study before considering this proposal.